paxdotdev/pax/README.md

 Baseline memory (RAM) footprint is on the order of 50MB; this has not yet been optimized.

+CPU has not been well profiled (TODO:) but stands to be improved significantly, especially through rendering optimizations.

 #### Who is behind Pax?

 The first versions of Pax were designed and built by [an individual](https://www.github.com/zackbrown), but the goal is for Pax to be community-owned.

 Thus, even from its earliest days, Pax is stewarded through a non-profit: the [Pax Language Foundation](https://foundation.pax-lang.org/).

+Right now it's a basic, mostly empty legal entity, and it's likely to stay that way for many years.
 If you're interested in helping bring form to the non-profit, [reach out on Discord!](https://discord.gg/4E6tcrtCRb)

+## Get started

+[Get started here](https://www.pax-lang.org/get-started) with an example project.

 ## Inspiration